 This poem I wrote in college, dedicated to one of my true heroes, the lovely Alice Glass.
 A singer and songwriter, Alice holds such reverence in my heart in that she is utterly unique in both her life story and talent.
 Alice Glass is the former vocalist (and as far as I’m concerned the only vocalist) of my favorite band, Crystal Castles.
 An electro-punk duo, CC’s songs are seared into heart in the same way as Bowie is part of my identity.
 I love electronic music, and I discovered Crystal Castles at the right time: just before I started college.
 Their music was unlike anything I had heard before.
 From jarring, mind rattling 8-bit pieces (“Love and Caring,” “XXZXCUZ Me”) to dark synth ballads (“Suffocation,” “Wrath of God”), I was, and still am, enthralled.
 Mesmerized.
 A day does not go by that I do not listen to my beloved CC.
 I’m not kidding!

-10 years has passed since I discovered Crystal Castles on 26 June 2010; in this past decade I’ve followed, and have grown up, with Alice and her journey.
+10 years has passed since I discovered Crystal Castles on 26 June 2010; in this past decade I’ve followed and grown up with Alice and her journey.
 Just as my hero has experienced dizzying highs and terrible lows, Alice’s music has been there for me in my own journey.

 We love you Alice; never stop fighting.